denizcoker/engagementvr/README.md

 # engagementvr

 Use this code to enable VR on engagements.
+See Google VR View for more: https://github.com/googlevr/vrview/

 Add video specfics to configure the vrcontainer.js file:
 ```